datavis-online/datavis-online.github.io/course_content_2022/assessment.md

 ## General Submission Guidelines

-1. Formal assessment must be submitted through Learn.
+1. Formal assessment must be submitted through Teams.
 Quizzes and assignments must be labelled using your student ID only (s followed by 7 numbers).
 If you have not been assigned a student ID please request a unique identifier from the course organisers to use instead.
 Please ensure you do not include any personally identifiable information on submissions as all work is marked anonymously.
-1. In-session exercises should be labelled with your student ID  (individual)  or group number, date and exercise number, and uploaded to the team channel for the tutorial in question.
+1. In-session exercises should be labelled with your student ID  (individual)  or group number, date and exercise number, and uploaded to the Teams channel for the tutorial in question.

 ### Quizzes
  * Require selection from a multi-choice list and/or a brief written answer